What makes the Master’s degrees in counseling with AGSC so distinct?

 Admission to AGSC does not require a specific undergraduate major.
 In order for incoming students to be successful, prerequisites are required for each degree program:

 - MA in Mental Health Counseling requires successful completion of General Psych, and Abnormal Psych.

-- MA in Marriage and Family Therapy requires successful completion of Counseling Theories, Abnormal Psych, and Developmental Psych/Family Studies.
+- MA in Marriage and Family Therapy requires successful completion of Counseling Theories and Abnormal Psych.

 Alliance Graduate School of Counseling seeks to provide counseling education that is grounded in a theologically evangelical Christian view of epistemology, human nature and healing.
 While recognizing that there are different viewpoints within the Christian community, we believe that the Bible provides us with significant foundational perspectives on human personality, pathology and healing.

 The Graduate School of Counseling takes an “open universe” view of epistemology and causation.
 This view suggests that the most accurate and comprehensive understanding of human functioning and healing is gained by consideration of natural, supernatural and interactive (natural x supernatural) influences.

 Alliance Graduate School of Counseling views human nature at its best as a finely-tuned, multi-dimensional, integrated system.
 Human beings are fundamentally psychospiritual beings because they are created in God’s image.
 Optimal human functioning occurs when human beings live according to God’s design as given in the Bible.